*Artist Bios + Set Times Below*

 BRIC JazzFest culminates in a three-night, three-stage live music marathon with overlapping sets by global legends, groundbreaking artists, and exciting newcomers to jazz.
 You can move freely among performances and catch as many artists as you like each night, as performances take place in the intimate jazz club-like Artist Studio, the expansive Stoop overlooking the Gallery, and the state-of-the-art Ballroom—all within BRIC House.

 BRIC JazzFest Marathon Night 3 will feature Joe Russo, Ben Perowsky, Josh Kaufman & Stuart Bogie: BOYFRIENDS, Kassa Overall, Louis Cole, Antonio Sanchez, Myra Melford’s Snowy Egret, Claudia Acuña, and Tia Fuller.
-More information about each performer is included below.
+Set times and more information about each performer are included below.

 All tickets are General Admission: STANDING*